-The majority of people will need to pay Stamp Duty Land Tax (SDLT) if you're buying a house over £125,000 in England, Wales and Northern Ireland.
-If you're in Scotland it's known as Land and Building Transaction Tax, and this applies to purchases over £145,000.
+Stamp Duty Land Tax (SDLT) is paid if you're buying a house for over £125,000 in England, Wales and Northern Ireland. if you're in Scotland it's known as Land and Building Transaction Tax (LBTT) and it applies to purchases over £145,000.

 If you're buying a rental property or second home, you may have to pay an extra 3% in Stamp Duty or LBTT.
 Different rates apply for commercial property.